gchiesa/gchiesa.github.io/content/posts/terraform-and-layered-infrastructure-part-1/index.md

 coordinate of the Kubernetes cluster, and then it can proceed by instantiating the required provider and targeting the cluster.

-In this context the orchestrator, once the cluster is deployed can retrieve the information from the remote state and pass them to the next layer.
+The orchestrator, once the cluster is deployed, can retrieve the information from the remote state and pass them to the next layer.

 When it comes to the orchestration technologies here some examples I've used:

 ### Terragrunt

-**[Terragrunt](https://terragrunt.gruntwork.io/)** looks for the moment the most interesting technology to drive the orchestration.
-It supports quite interesting helpers to make the dependencies explicit, and you can easily test the deployment orchestration from your laptop.
+**[Terragrunt](https://terragrunt.gruntwork.io/)** at the moment looks the most interesting technology to drive the orchestration.
+It supports several helper functions to help you make the dependencies explicit, and you can easily test the deployment orchestration from your laptop.

 ### Pipelines